-How a Customer Ran Microsoft 365 Reports on Groups in Minutes
+How to Run Microsoft 365 Reports on Groups in Minutes

-Since Valerie discovered sapio365, she had been using it to do onboarding and offboarding.
+Since Valerie discovered a powerful PowerShell alternative called sapio365, she had been using it to do onboarding and offboarding.
 Its 3-step process gave her a full view of her data, allowed her to drill down to the details she needed and then make bulk changes if required – all without having to use PowerShell.
 She decided to try and use sapio365 to create a customized report with all the data she needed without having to worry about finding PowerShell scripts.

 In the admin portal, the information Valerie needs is scattered in different views, making it very difficult to consolidate the data.
 She could export a list for each group type, such as security, Teams, or distribution lists, but she would have to look up each group to see the members and then add them manually to her exported list.
 This is a very tedious and time-consuming task where mistakes and omissions can happen easily.